davnn/nearness/.github/CONTRIBUTING.md

 Conveniently, you can run `task check`, to combine the mentioned commands before contributing a commit.
 We use [gitmoji](https://gitmoji.dev/) to categorize different kinds of commits.

+In addition to the checks performed using `task check`, we advise to install the pre-commit hooks using `task pre-commit-install`, which identifies common problems before commiting to a branch.

 ## Contributing without `task`

 We use [task](https://taskfile.dev/) to provide pre-configured CLI commands for the project, but `task` is